TDycores-Project/tdycore-qa/tdycore_qa_setup.rst

       * Iterative: Variables will be increased incrementally for an amount specified by max_attempts.
 A starting value and an increment should be specified sepearted by a comma.
 (For example: nx = 12,2 will start nx with a value of 12 and will multiple the value by 2 until max_attempts is reached.)
    * max_attemps: (Required if iterative) Maximum number of iterations to take with iterative method.

-   Variables names are listed based on what is defined in the input simulator files.
+   Variables names are listed based on what is defined in the input decks.
 When defining the variable within the input deck the following format must be used `swap{nx,10}`.

    An example is shown in pflotran: